leticiaJFS/BreweriesCase/README.md

 docker-compose run pipeline bash

 All services have tty: true, so you can explore the container environment, inspect data, or manually run any script.

+## **PySpark Equivalent Scripts (Optional)**

+This project includes PySpark versions of the transformation scripts to demonstrate knowledge of PySpark, following the same medallion architecture.

+Location: src/pyspark/

+Scripts:

+bronze_to_silver.py → PySpark equivalent of Bronze → Silver transformation

+silver_to_gold.py → PySpark equivalent of Silver → Gold aggregation

+These scripts are not runnable on Windows without a proper Spark environment.
+They are provided for demonstration purposes to show familiarity with the PySpark API.

 ## **Layer Details**